Educating All Students for Success in Life

 Non-English languages spoken

 A diverse student population provides students the ability to interact with peers from many different backgrounds, expanding their knowledge of other cultures and preparing for life in a global society.
-Studies by UAA sociology professor Chad Farrel show that Anchorage has the most diverse schools in the U.S. at all levels.
+Anchorage has the some of the most diverse schools in the U.S. at all levels.

 Race and ethnicity

 Minority students comprise more than 50 percent of the student population (43,000 students - Oct 2023).

 Asian/Native Hawaiian/Pacific Islander: 17%

 Want to know more about our enrollment?
 Click here to see the data dashboard.

 College, Career and Life Ready for All Students

 Offering students maximum academic choices, high school graduates enjoy personal benefits such as better job opportunities, a sense of pride, college opportunities, and higher wages.
 Our community benefits by having better overall individual health, lower criminal activity, and lower welfare receipts.
 Learn more about our CCL initiative here.